JSchutza/Good_Pods/notes/wiki_backup/user_stories_backup.md

 	- Not at this time.
 * ### Acceptance Criteria:
 * Given that I am a Logged in user I want to interact with shelves
-	* As a logged-in user I want to be able to view all the podcasts I have, sorted by genre so that I can click on the podcasts to be redirected to that podcast's (podcasts/:id) page
+	* As a logged-in user I want to be able to view all the podcasts I have, sorted by genre so that I can click on the podcasts to be redirected to that podcast's `podcasts/:id` page
-	* As a User I want to be able to click on every podcast on my shelf to be redirected to the podcast page so that I can Review that podcast, favorite or change that podcast's reviews
+	* As a user I want to be able to click on every podcast on my shelf to be redirected to the podcast page so that I can review that podcast, favorite or change that podcast's reviews
-	* As a User I want to be able to view all the podcasts that I have reviewed so that I can can edit or review them
+	* As a user I want to be able to view all the podcasts that I have reviewed so that I can can edit or review them
-	* As a User I want to be able to View all the podcasts that I have added a status onto  so that I can Change that podcasts status
+	* As a user I want to be able to View all the podcasts that I have added a status onto  so that I can change that podcasts status
-	* As a User I want to be able to click on the icon/link on my profile page to be redirected to my shelf so that I can So that I can view my shelf
+	* As a user I want to be able to click on the icon/link on my profile page to be redirected to my shelf so that I can So that I can view my shelf